pulumi/docs/content/docs/intro/languages/javascript.md

 }
 ```

-You can customize this however you'd like, such as adding test scripts, npm package dependencies, etc.  For more information on `package.json`, please refer to [the NPM documentation](https://docs.npmjs.com/files/package.json).
+You can customize this however you'd like, such as adding test scripts, npm package dependencies, etc.  For more information on `package.json`, refer to [the NPM documentation](https://docs.npmjs.com/files/package.json).

 ### 2. Install dependencies